Compare lengths using words: long, short, tall, taller, shorter.

 We use words like heavy, light, heavier, lighter to compare weights.

-A bag of rice is heavier than a bag of cotton.
+A bag of rice (5 kg) is heavier than a bag of chips.

 Measuring with Non-Standard Units

 Before rulers were invented, people used their hands, feet, and other objects to measure.
-We call these non-standard units.
+These are called non-standard units.

 Example: Sita measured her desk using her hand span.
 The desk was 8 hand spans long.